|Rank||Name||Post-Nominals/Branch||Service No.||Dates of Command|

 During his time as OC he was active in the Air Cadet 75th Anniversary celebrations arranging elements of the national torch relay while it was in Warwickshire and Birmingham Wing and attended the 75th Celebration event at RAF Cranwell.

-Flt Lt Slade retired from the Air Cadets in XXX XXXX where he was dined out at a formal Squadron dinner and was presented with a framed embroidered Squadron badge adorned with the names of all of the staff he had commanded at 2030 Squadron.
+Flt Lt Slade retired from the Air Cadets on 24 May 17 where he was dined out at a formal Squadron dinner at Sheldon Branch RAFA and was presented with a framed embroidered Squadron badge adorned with the names of all of the staff he had commanded at 2030 Squadron.

 Oct 2013 – Xxx XXX

 WO Robert Stokes (ATC)